rita-barbosa/LAPR4-2324/docs/sb_us_2003/readme.md

 > from LPROG for evaluation purposes, it is acceptable to have the template file hardcoded in the plugin without the need for
 > any complex generation process or function.
 Regarding the second question, the file is uploaded to the system.
 The response
 > to the last question was provided earlier.

+> **Question:** Could you clarify whether the questions to be used for Interview Models and Requirement Specifications are
+> those shown in the documentation examples, or is there a specific set of questions you would like us to use?
+>
+> **Answer:** The specification document provides examples, as mentioned.
+These are only indicative examples.
+You can use
+> these examples as test cases and as a starting point to define others.
+However, the solution is expected to support more
+> than just the examples in the document.
+In either plugin, the types of questions to be supported are those presented on
+> page 8 of the document.
+As the product owner, I would like a functional demonstration of the system to include at least
+> 2 plugins of each type, to demonstrate minimal support for more than one plugin used simultaneously (of each type).
+It
+> should also demonstrate the use of all types of questions presented on page 8 (updated on 2024-04-27).

 ## 3. Analysis